H.R. 5106: Restore Trust in Congress Act

 Spouses and dependent children of Members

-Their personal investing would also be restricted, though there is a narrow exception for trading done as part of a primary occupation.
+Their personal investing would also be restricted, with a narrow exception for trading done as part of a primary occupation in finance.

 Congressional ethics offices